feature-hub/feature-hub/docs/getting-started/introduction.md

 > team.
 This ensures that every feature is developed, tested and deployed
 > independently from other features. — [thoughtworks.com][thoughtworks]

+The Feature Hub includes a collection of npm packages that when used together provide a full-fledged solution for composing micro frontends.
+The main packages
+are:

+- [`@feature-hub/core`][core-api] — Allows dynamic loading of micro frontends,
+  lifecycle management of micro frontends, and controlled sharing of state and functionality between micro frontends.
+- [`@feature-hub/dom`][dom-api] - Provides an out-of-the-box solution for
+  placing micro frontends on a web page using Web Components.
+- [`@feature-hub/react`][react-api] — Provides an out-of-the-box solution for
+  placing micro frontends on a web page using React.

 ## Feature Apps and Feature Services

 In the context of the Feature Hub, a micro frontend is referred to as a